metio/terraform-provider-k8s/docs/data-sources/wildfly_org_wild_fly_server_v1alpha1_manifest.md

 Optional:

-- `last_probe_time` (String) Last time we probed the condition.
+- `last_probe_time` (String) lastProbeTime is the time we probed the condition.
-- `last_transition_time` (String) Last time the condition transitioned from one status to another.
+- `last_transition_time` (String) lastTransitionTime is the time the condition transitioned from one status to another.
-- `message` (String) Human-readable message indicating details about last transition.
+- `message` (String) message is the human-readable message indicating details about last transition.
-- `reason` (String) Unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
+- `reason` (String) reason is a unique, this should be a short, machine understandable string that gives the reason for condition's last transition.
 If it reports 'ResizeStarted' that means the underlying persistent volume is being resized.